-3 One-turbine case
+4 One turbine case

 The one turbine case shown in Fig. 1 is the first case to be analyzed where a single NREL 5-MW turbine is placed in the flow.
-In one case, it is has no yaw offset (denoted as "baseline"), and then +/- 25° of yaw.
-In the first case, the hypothetical turbine is swept downstream with no lateral offset.
+In one case, it is has no yaw offset (denoted as "baseline"), and then +/- 250 of yaw.
+In the first case, the hypothetical turbine is swept downstream (x is downstream, y cross-stream) with no lateral offset.
 The results are shown in Fig. 2.